 This means that organizations have to move away from the traditional office space and utilize the entire space by offering a variety of workspaces for team members to work the way they see fit to achieve their objectives.

 Although Agile work environments mainly deal with creating a flexible way of Agile working, they are also used to describe hybrid workplaces.
-A hybrid workplace takes into account not only the Agile teams present in the office but also remote workers to improve collaboration between the two.
+A hybrid workplace takes into account not only the Agile roles present in the office but also remote workers to improve collaboration between the two.

 For that reason, an Agile work environment often includes coordinating both office and remote workers to maximize productivity and enhance team performance.